jennguyen1/nhuyhoa/_posts/2016-03-03-Multilevel-Models.md

 Multilevel models may also be used creatively to assess a variety of effects.
 For example, consider a scenario where you have a number of variables that mostly measure the same thing.
 You can use all of the variables by combining them into a weighted average.
 The weighted average term would be something along the lines of $$\frac{1}{n} \sum^n_i \beta_{ij} * x_{j}$$.

-# Generalized Linear Multilevel Models
+## Generalized Linear Multilevel Models

 We can easily extend the fitting of multilevel models to glms.

 In R, we can fit these models with `lmer()` or `glmer()`.

+# Fitting Models with REML

 # In R